 Eggplant is nutritious and could provide the following health benefits.

-- Prevent birth-defects: Folate is important for the development of the brain and cognitive abilities in the baby.
+- Contains folate: It provides folate, which is important for the development of the brain and cognitive abilities in the baby.
 It could, therefore, reduce the risk of neural tube defectsiXCongenital disabilities of the central nervous system, usually occurring during the early weeks of pregnancy. and helps in the development of red blood cells (4).

 - Supports digestion: The dietary fiber in eggplant could help in relieving constipation and improve nutrient absorption (6).

 - Reduces bad cholesterol: It is believed to reduce the harmful cholesterol levels and increase good cholesterol levels in your blood.

 Despite its benefits, sometimes eggplant may not be the best vegetable to have during pregnancy.
 Let’s see why.

 Reasons To Avoid Brinjal During Pregnancy

 Ayurveda practitioners believe that you should avoid eggplant in excess quantities as it could have some side effects.
 However, there are no research studies to support most of the below claims.

 - Eggplant contains phytohormonesiXChemicals produced by plants that aid in their growth and development. that have menstruation-stimulating properties.
 Eating brinjal in excess amounts is believed to induce labor, write Karta Purkh Singh Khalsa and Michael Tierra in their book The way of Ayurvedic Herbs.

 - In areas where eggplants are cultivated, the soil is thought to contain toxoplasmosisiX An infection caused by the parasite Toxoplasma gondii, which is transmitted by raw meat and exposure to cat feces. that could pass to the pregnant woman and her baby through the vegetable.
 Toxoplasmosis could increase the risk of premature delivery.

 - It may also trigger allergic reactions such as itchiness on the lips, arms, and legs, diarrhea, hives, stomach pain, and cough.